Super Documents

 2. Develop a project plan and establish a budget

-Setting a budget will ensure you control your costs and do not overspend unknowingly.
-This means you will need to appointment someone, maybe yourself, to be responsible for the project costs.
+Setting a budget will ensure you control your costs and do not unknowingly overspend.
+This means you will need to appoint someone, maybe yourself, to be responsible for the project costs.

-When you create a project plan, establish timelines based on resources you currently have and what you can afford.
-Also, set milestones that will indicate whether you’re on track and staying with budget.
+When you create a project plan, establish timelines based on the resources you currently have and what you can afford.
+Also, set milestones that will indicate whether you’re on track and staying within budget.

 3. Conduct an audit of all your processes that require printed documents